glennsantos/Book-Notes/Nonviolent Communication.md

 If we want them to hear us, we would need first to empathize with them.
 + The more we hear them, the more they’ll hear us.

-+
-**Focus on what we want to do rather than what went wrong.**
+*Focus on what we want to do rather than what went wrong.*

-### Three Components of Appreciation
+## Three Components of Appreciation
-1. the actions that have contributed to our well-being
+1. The actions that have contributed to our well-being
-2. the particular needs of ours that have been fulfilled
+2. The particular needs of ours that have been fulfilled
-3. the pleasureful feelings engendered by the fulfillment of those needs
+3. The pleasureful feelings engendered by the fulfillment of those needs

 ## Saying “Thank You” in NVC:
 “This is **what you did**; this is **what I feel**; this is the **need of mine that was met**.”